 The majority of scholarship donors have elected to make need one of the considerations during the selection process.
 However, that is not the case with all scholarships at The Community Foundation.

-Students/families seeking financial assistance should begin the process by completing the Free Application for Federal Student Aid (FAFSA) form.
+Students/families seeking financial assistance should begin the process by completing the Free Application for Federal Student Aid (FAFSA).
 Through detailed information provided on the application, a Student Aid Report (SAR) is issued.
 The SAR, in turn, is submitted with college applications.
 The Community Foundation uses the Notification of Financial Assistance from a student’s chosen college/university, to determine how much financial need remains, after scholarships, grants, and loans available to the student are communicated from the respective college/university financial aid office.

 Yes.
 If you received a renewable scholarship, you will required to submit an online follow-up form each year to make certain you still qualify to receive the scholarship.